 TORNADO DRILL PROCEDURES

 Periodic tornado alerts and drills will be held.
-Each room has posted its designated safe spot and procedures to be followed.
+Each room has its designated safe spot and procedures posted.
 Teachers are to familiarize students with the safe spot for each of their classrooms and the appropriate safety precautions.

 LOCKDOWN PROCEDURES